Helping you plan the perfect vacation to the UAE capital, Abu Dhabi

 - The currency is the dirham, currently fixed to the USD at 3.67.
 ATMs are plentiful and money exchanges are absolutely everywhere.

-- Hotel rooms in the UAE are taxed as follows: 10% service fee, 6% tourism tax and 4% municipality fee.
+- Hotel rooms in the UAE are taxed as follows: 10% service fee, 6% tourism tax, 4% municipality fee and 5% VAT.
 There is also a 15dhs fee per room per night.
-From January 2018 a new VAT is expected to be introduced which will also affect hotel pricing.

 - Staycationers you will need an Emirates ID card or passport to stay even locally, all adult visitors will need to present passports.